loganloganlogan/www-site/content/foundation/contributing.md

 *What is the ASF’s tax identification number?*
 The ASF's tax identification number is 47-0825376.

+*Where can I mail a check?*
+Mail your check or money order payable to:

+The Apache Software Foundation
+1000 N West Street, Suite 1200
+Wilmington, DE 19801

+To receive a tax receipt, include your email address and the name for whom the donation should be credited (your own or the third party if it is a on behalf of someone else).

 *I have a question.
 Who do I contact?*
 For more information, please contact us at fundraising@apache.org.